bledden/Corch/docs/architecture/FACILITAIR_V2_VS_LANGGRAPH_ANALYSIS.md

 ### Option 2: Integrate LangGraph

 **Pros:**
-- ✅ Visual DAG for presentation
+- [OK] Visual DAG for presentation
-- ✅ LangChain ecosystem integration
+- [OK] LangChain ecosystem integration
-- ✅ "Industry standard" framework
+- [OK] "Industry standard" framework

 **Cons:**
-- ❌ Learning curve (2-3 days)
+- [FAIL] Learning curve (2-3 days)
-- ❌ May not be faster than your implementation
+- [FAIL] May not be faster than your implementation
-- ❌ Have to reimplement consensus merging
+- [FAIL] Have to reimplement consensus merging
-- ❌ Risk of bugs during integration
+- [FAIL] Risk of bugs during integration

 **When to Choose This:**
 - If you have 3+ days before deadline